myTerminal/world-of-emacs/01-entry/02-how-to-get-emacs.md

 # How to Get Emacs?

-Emacs is available on all major operating systems: Windows, Macintosh and all possible Linux distributions.
+Emacs is available on all major operating systems: Windows, Macintosh and various Linux distributions.

 Here is my attempt to list down all possible ways to obtain Emacs.